-When operating an AEP Keyper, it is also necessary to specify the location of the "machine" file, which stores information about the Keyper for use by PKCS #11 provider library.
-If the machine file is in / opt/Keyper/PKCS11Provider/machine, use:
+Some HSMs require other environment variables to be set.
+For example, when operating an AEP Keyper, it is necessary to specify the location of the "machine" file, which stores information about the Keyper for use by the provider library.
+If the machine file is in /opt/Keyper/PKCS11Provider/machine, use: